Joan Trumpauer Mulholland: Tougaloo College

-Soon after Mulholland's release, Charlayne Hunter-Gault and Hamilton E. Holmes became the first African-American students to enroll at the University of Georgia.
-One night an angry mob gathered outside Hunter's dormitory, causing significant property damage and gaining media attention for the university and the state.
+Soon after Mulholland's release, Charlayne Hunter and Hamilton E. Holmes became the first African-American students to enroll at the University of Georgia.
+One night, an angry mob gathered outside Hunter's dormitory, causing significant property damage and gaining media attention for the university and the state.
 After the riots, even previously pro-segregation officials condemned the rioters.
 Mulholland thought, "Now if whites were going to riot when black students were going to white schools, what were they going to do if a white student went to a black school?"
-She then enrolled in Tougaloo College in Jackson, where she met Medgar Evers, Martin Luther King Jr., Ed King, and Anne Moody.
+She then enrolled in Tougaloo College in Jackson, where she had the opportunity to meet Medgar Evers, Martin Luther King Jr., Rev. Ed King, and Anne Moody.

-When King came to Tougaloo College to give a speech, it was Mulholland who escorted him to the science building where he was to speak.
+When Dr. Martin Luther King Jr. came to Tougaloo College to give a speech, it was Mulholland who escorted him to the science building where he was to speak.
 Mulholland states that King was the hero of the movement, but many often got frustrated with him for preaching all of the time.
 Two years later, Mulholland was accepted into Delta Sigma Theta sorority.

 Mulholland has stated that, during her attendance at Tougaloo College, crosses were occasionally burned on campus.
 Several of the local authorities were worried that something might happen between her—a white woman—and one of the black men.
 There were various attempts to shut down Tougaloo but the school remained open because its charter predated the Jim Crow laws.

 She received many letters scolding or threatening her while she was attending Tougaloo.
 Her parents later tried to reconcile with their daughter, and they bribed her with a trip to Europe.
 She accepted their offer and went with them during summer vacation.
 Shortly after they returned, however, she went straight back to Tougaloo College.

 Jackson Woolworth's sit-in

-Mulholland participated in the May 28, 1963, sit-in to protest racial segregation at the lunch counter of the Woolworth’s store in downtown Jackson.
+Mulholland participated in the May 28, 1963 sit-in to protest racial segregation at the lunch counter of the Woolworth’s store in downtown Jackson.
 She was one of 14 activists, including fellow Tougaloo student Anne Moody, professor John Salter, and white Tougaloo chaplain Ed King.
 The activists were beaten, smeared with condiments, and berated.
 The crowd yelled at the students, screaming the phrase "communist" at them constantly.
 One man pointed out of the crowd to Mulholland, calling her a "white nigger".